intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 `$ nctl user delete <user_name> -p/--purge`

 ### Limitations

-The nauta user delete command may take up to 30 seconds to delete the user.
+The Nauta `user delete` command may take up to 30 seconds to delete the user.
 A new user with the same username _cannot_ be created until after the delete command confirms that the first user with the same name has been deleted (see: [Troubleshooting](../Troubleshooting/T.md) for more details).

 ## Launching the Web UI